yashahuja29/Image_Caption/README.md

 # RetroFuturistic Image Caption
+Although Model is not hypertuned for Retrofuturistic Images
 ## By Yash Ahuja
 ## Introduction
 A pretrained Image captioning model VGG16 is trained more in Flickr8k Dataset which is a data set of 8k images and about 40k captions.